 Reflecting their focus on smaller companies, which are more likely to be in a growth phase and reinvesting their earnings in their businesses, EWI and its peers are all managed with a focus on capital growth and not income.
-As a result, three of the peer group, including EWI, have not paid a dividend during the last 12 months.
+It is not surprising that three of the peer group, including EWI, have not paid a dividend during the last 12 months.

-EWI's discount is notably lower the sector average, although this is affected by the very high discount of North Atlantic Smaller Companies (its manager, Christopher Mills, who is also a director, owns around 28% of the trust, making it difficult for an external shareholder to put pressure on the trust to close its abnormally wide discount).
-If North Atlantic Smaller Companies is excluded, the average discount is 14.2%, which is broadly comparable to EWI's 11.3% discount.
+EWI's discount is markedly below the sector average, although this is distorted by the very high discount of North Atlantic Smaller Companies (its manager, Christopher Mills, who is also a director, owns around 28% of the trust, making it difficult for an external shareholder to put pressure on the trust to close its abnormally wide discount).
+If North Atlantic Smaller Companies is excluded, the average discount is 14.2%, which is reasonably close to EWI's 11.3% discount.